Landlord-Tech/landlord-tech-landing-page/src/markdown/contact-us/contact-us.md

 ---
 title: contact-us
-aboutUsHeading: Get in touch!
+metaTitle: Contact Us | Get in Touch with the Landlord Tech Team!
-aboutUsSubhead: We’d love to hear from you!
-Please contact us with questions, suggestions and feedback!
+metaDescription: Pet management solved!
+Join the fastest-growing pet management platform.
+Contact us today, we would love to chat with you!
 contactUsBannerHeading: Get in touch!
 contactUsBannerSubhead: We’d love to hear from you!
 Please contact us with questions, suggestions and feedback!